 Duration: No time limit, but visitors must be off the ice by 6 p.m.
 Thank you.

 Consideration and Rules:

-- Trail is marked by orange cones, placed with purpose to allow safer trekking without the requirement of spikes or climbing gear so you MUST STAY ON TRAIL, and do not go past the marked cones ending the trail.
+- Trail is marked by orange cones, placed with purpose to allow a less risky trek.
+MUST STAY ON TRAIL (there still is a risk of danger due to walking directly on ice) .
+Do not go past the marked cones ending the trail.

-- If you wish to go beyond the marked trail, equipment and experience is required.
+- If you wish to go beyond the marked trail you must have a guide with you.

-- Do not try and climb ice that is too steep that you have to slide down.
-This could cause serious injury.
+- Do not try and climb ice that is too steep that you would have to slide down.
+This will cause serious injury.

 - Drones are not allowed, this is in consideration of the other people on the glacier, their privacy and enjoyment of the natural surrounding sounds.

 - Whatever you pack in, you MUST pack out.
 This includes food.
 Even something as simple as an apple core can stay on the ice for several years because it will not decompose.